josetzunun/well_idk/README.md

 ## End
 You can always ask me any time anything you want me to put in my website (when released) and i will see if i wanna add it,

+## Question
+Q: Can any developer help me with this?
+A: Lets see!